coder1903/portfolio/index.md

 ## Elizaveta Meriakri
 ### Mid Level Arcitect

-Currently you are looking one of the best Architect you can ever seen in you lifetime :smirk:
+Currently you are looking one of the best Architect you can ever seen in you lifetime 😏

 ### **Experience**
 _**RP Project**_ - Junior Architect